DavidVorick/CodeCommit/src/committing_code/UserSpecification.md

 considered to have exited successfully if the exit code is 0, even if there is output to stderr; some build processes provide non-warning informational output to stderr.
 If the build did not exit successfully, 'code-commit' needs to make a series of up to three repair queries to attempt to repair the file.

+### Extra Code Query

+Before the repair query is made, an 'extra code' query is made, to determine whether any additional code needs to be provided in the repair query.
+The extra code query has the following format:

+[extra code query system prompt]
+[codebase file list]
+[build.sh output]

+The system prompts can all be found in the system-prompts module.
+The build.sh output is the entire output (including both stdout and stderr) provided when running build.sh.
+The codebase file list is the list of files that were included in the codebase.
+Notably, we are not including the files themselves, we are only listing out the filenames.

+The LLM will respond with a list of new files that should be added to the codebase to ensure that the repair attempt can be successful.
+That list should be parsed, and the extra files should be added to the codebase that gets provided to the repair query.
+These files will be part of the context for all future repair queries.

+### Repair Query

 Each repair query has the following format:

 [project structure system prompt]
 [code modification instructions system prompt]
 [repair query system prompt]
 [build.sh output]
 [supervisor query]
-[codebase]
+[codebase, including extra code]
 [file replacements]

 The repair query system prompt can be found in the system-prompts module.
 The